 37. All buildings to comply with applicable building standards

-(1) The person who is named as the builder on a building permit must ensure that the building or incidental structure to which the permit applies complies, when completed, with each building standard that applies to the building or incidental structure.
+(1) The person who is named as the builder on a building permit must ensure, on completion of the building or incidental structure to which the permit applies, that the building or incidental structure complies with each applicable building standard.

 Penalty: